Cost of billboards in Vietnam 2026

 Unipole billboards

-In 2026, unipole billboard prices typically range from around VND 800 million to VND 3 billion per location per year.
-This format is often used for long-term branding campaigns, where the goal is strong, continuous presence rather than immediate sales conversion.
+In 2026, the cost of a unipole billboard is estimated to be between VND 800 million and VND 3 billion per year.
+This type of billboard is commonly used for long-term advertising campaigns, where the objective is to create a strong and continuous presence, rather than an immediate response.

 Wall-mounted pano billboards

-Wall-mounted panos are installed directly onto the sides of large buildings or high-rise structures.
-Unlike unipoles, panos usually have only one face, but they compensate with a large display area and minimal obstruction when placed correctly.
+Wall-mounted Pano billboards are mounted directly onto the sides of large buildings or high-rise buildings.
+Unlike Unipoles, Pano billboards usually only have one side, but they make up for it with the large space they offer for advertising and the least obstructions when mounted correctly.

 Pedestrian bridge advertising